Yohannes1011/Coursework--Introduction-to-AI/README.md

 This is My coursework, The files in here are python files that I coded on spyder.
 Preferably please use Spyder and either download the code or copy and paste it in.
-Please do each problem on a seperate page.
+Please run each problem on a seperate page.